 1. How Does Email Communication Differ From Messaging On Social Media Or Chat Apps?

 Email communication is owned, structured, and professional.
 Unlike social media or chat, it allows scheduled messages, segmentation, and measurable responses, giving marketers control over timing, content, and audience engagement.
+To learn more about the advantages of email, visit our detailed article.

 2. How Long Does It Take To Create Campaigns Confidently After Learning Email Marketing?